Find The Best Insurance

 In general, state marketplaces work the same way as the federal health insurance exchange.
-The big difference is that the state, not the federal government, is in charge of all aspects of the health insurance exchange.
+The big difference is the state, not the federal government, is in charge of all aspects of the health insurance exchange.

-This also means that the state has more control over the health insurance policies available on their exchange.
+This also means the state has more control over the health insurance policies available on their exchange.
 States who build their own marketplaces can place additional rules on health insurance policies, requiring them to cover additional services, for example.
 States can also set different quality and pricing guidelines for policies.

 States may also set different qualifying events for Special Enrollment Periods.
 For example, New York State allows women to qualify for a Special Enrollment Period when they get pregnant, while the federal government only counts the birth of a child as a qualifying event.